Diophantine problems in solvable groups: Diophantine problems in solvable groups

-\begin{example} Any subgroup of $GL(n,O)$ satisfies Condition 1 for any ring of algebraic integers $O$.
-This is true because any solvable subgroup of $GL(n,O)$ acts faithfully on the additive group of $O^n$, and so it is polycyclic by Theorem 21.2.2 in \cite{Kargapolov}. \end{example}
+This is true because any solvable subgroup of $GL(n,O)$ acts faithfully on the additive group of $O^n$, which is a finitely generated abelian group, and so it is polycyclic (see, for example, Theorem 21.2.2 in \cite{Kargapolov}). \end{example}